Planted: 1932

 This shrub is in the centre, to the west of Syringa Avenue.

-Purchased from J Cheal and Sons, Lowfield Nurseries, Crawley.
+Purchased from J Cheal and Sons, Lowfield Nurseries, Crawley in January 1932,

 Lonicera tatarica is native to Siberia and other parts of eastern Asia.
 Naturalised in north America where it was introduced in 1752.